SVDinsTN: A Tensor Network Paradigm for Efficient Structure Search from Regularized Modeling Perspective: Notations and Preliminaries

-\subsection{Tensor network}
+\subsection{Tensor Network}

-In general, a \textit{tensor network (TN)} is defined as a collection of low-dimensional tensors, known as TN cores, in which some or all modes are contracted according to specific operations~\cite{MAL_059,CichockiSPM,LiTopologySearch,YeKE}.
+In general, a \textit{tensor network (TN)} is defined as a set of small-sized tensors, known as TN cores, in which some or all modes are contracted according to specific operations~\cite{MAL_059}.
 The primary purpose of a TN is to represent higher-order data using these TN cores.
-By considering TN cores as nodes and operations between modes of cores as edges, we define the graph formed by these nodes and edges as the TN topology.
-Additionally, we assign a non-negative integer weight to each edge to indicate the size of the corresponding TN core, and call the vector composed of these edge weights the TN rank.
-Consequently, a TN structure refers to a weighted graph comprising nodes, edges, and weights, encompassing both the TN topology and TN rank.
+By considering TN cores as nodes and operations between cores as edges, we define \textit{the graph formed by these nodes and edges as the TN topology}.
+Additionally, we assign a non-negative integer weight to each edge to indicate the size of the corresponding mode of TN cores, and call \textit{the vector composed of these weights the TN rank}.
+Consequently, \textit{a TN structure refers to a weighted graph, encompassing both the TN topology and TN rank.}